Quality, Patient Safety, Communication, and Recordkeeping

 The consultation sheet

-69. A respiratory therapist is instructing a patient on a particular piece of equipment and should use which scenario on educating the patient?
+69. A respiratory therapist is instructing a patient on a particular piece of equipment and should use which scenario to educate the patient?

 The teach-back technique